Megre/CodeFactExtractor/README.md

     # ...

-The configuration uses a # to start a comment。 Inline comments are supported.
+The configuration uses a # to start a comment.
+Inline comments are supported.

 There are three types of configuration item: [package], [visitor], and [property] (see  [group.spart.kg.layout.ConfigItem](https://github.com/Megre/CodeFactExtractor/blob/master/src/group/spart/kg/layout/ConfigItem.java)).
 A configuration item is composed of several lines, each of which is a key-value pair separated by "=".
 A key is a plain text; a value may be a single plain string, a list (e.g. "value1, value2, value3"), or a multiple-list (e.g. "value1; value2, value3, value4; value5, value6"), (see [group.spart.kg.layout.ConfigItemValue](https://github.com/Megre/CodeFactExtractor/blob/master/src/group/spart/kg/layout/ConfigItemValue.java)).
 Some keys (e.g. "child") may occur more than once within a configuration item.
 Such keys are equal to a multiple-list in case that the key-value line is too long.